 - A. Short-term borrowing or lease-purchase contracts should be considered for financing major operating capital equipment when the Finance Director along with the City's financial advisor determines and recommends that this is in the City's best interest.
 Lease/purchase decisions should have the concurrence of the appropriate operating manager. - B. Annual short-term debt payments should not exceed 5% of annual revenue or 20% of total annual debt. - C. City of Goodyear Public Improvement Corporation lease payments are funded by an excise tax pledge.
-Requires a "coverage ratio" 1.50 to 1.00 of pledged excise tax revenue to debt payment. - D. Maintain and sell new General Obligation Bonds only when the combined Property Tax Rate of \$1.74 or lower can be achieved. - E. Annual levy calculations should be at the maximum amount allowed for the City's primary property tax. - F. Maintain bond rating of investment grade from Moody's or Standard and Poor's. - G. Enterprise Funds should finance water and sewer bonds sales where appropriate. - H. Bonds should not be financed by General Funds unless necessary.
+Requires a "coverage ratio" 1.50 to 1.00 of pledged excise tax revenue to debt payment. - D. Maintain and sell new General Obligation Bonds only when the combined Property Tax Rate of \$1.74 or lower can be achieved.

+- E. Annual levy calculations should be at the maximum amount allowed for the City's primary property tax. - F. Maintain bond rating of investment grade from Moody's or Standard and Poor's at least one rating agency. - G. Enterprise Funds should finance water and wastewater bonds sales where appropriate. - H. Bonds should not be financed by General Funds unless necessary.
 If General Funds finance bonds, the combined annual debt service shall not exceed ten percent (10%) of the current three years average operating revenues of the General Funds.
-City Construction Sales Tax revenues will not be included in computing the average.
+Construction Sales Tax revenues considered as ongoing revenue per policy 1(D) will be included in computing the applicable revenue beginning with FY19.